 Can NASCAR solve calendar criticism in 2020?

-The NASCAR Cup series calendar had opposition in 2018 as one of the year's biggest talking points as leading drivers criticized it, but major changes cannot come before '20.
+The NASCAR Cup series calendar was one of the year's biggest talking points as leading drivers criticized it, but major changes cannot come before 2020.

 Kurt Busch was the most critical this year, describing the series current calendar as "stale" and suggesting the Cup series should visit popular tracks outside the calendar for midweek races.